dq-guo/dq-guo.github.io/_pages/about.md

   - /about.html
 ---

-Thanks for visiting my websitw!
+Thanks for visiting my website!
 I am a PhD student in Political Science at Freie Universisät Berlin.
 I also work as a Predoctoral researcher at a research project on [Digital governance in China](https://www.digitalgovernancechina.eu/) funded by European Research Council at the same university.

 Danqi's personal website
 ======